quantumz-io/oneSolver/documents/README.md

 ## 5. Description of running oneSolver 2.0 on a cluster

 The oneSolver 2.0 can either be executed on the Intel(R) DevCloud or on any cluster.
-To run oneSolver 2.0 on a cluster see the *[notes and the supporting scripts](oneSolver/utils/devcloud)*.
+To run oneSolver 2.0 on a cluster see the notes and the supporting scripts in `utils/devcloud` and `utils/devcloud/pbs` folders.

 ## 6. Additional performance tests